naresh-yarli/workflows/Reddit-Leads-Flow/README.md

-# Reddit Lead Generation Workflow
+# Reddit Lead Generation Workflow - [Get it for $149](https://yarli.kit.com/products/reddit-leads-flow)

 An automated n8n workflow that monitors multiple Reddit subreddits for potential leads, scores them using AI, and saves qualified leads to Google Sheets.